Fort254/IBM-Bike-Sharing-Demand-Prediction-Shiny-App/README.md

 # Shiny App: Interactive Bike Sharing Demand Dashboard

-This Shiny application provides an interactive interface for exploring bike sharing demand in Seoul.
+This Shiny application provides an interactive interface for exploring bike sharing demand in five cities: London, New York, Seoul, Suzhou and Paris.
 It visualizes weather factors, seasonal trends, rental activity patterns, and model predictions derived from a robust data pipeline and regression modeling in R.

 ---

-## Features
+### Features

 -  **Temporal Exploration**: Filter data by date and hour.
 -  **Weather Impact**: Analyze how temperature, humidity, and wind affect bike demand.